CharlieGreenman/latex-documentation/README.md

 ### Command line ###
-Run `npm install` to download appropriate packages. \s\s Run `npm start` to run watch task using wr and compile pdf using pdflatex
+Run `npm install` to download appropriate packages. \s\s run `pdftex main.tex` to bypass any configuration issues Run `npm start` to run watch task using wr and compile pdf using pdflatex

+Anytime you come back to this project and want to start editing again, just run `npm start`

 That's it and enjoy your latex build!